What Do Environmental Engineers Do?

-Those looking to pursue a career in his field may be wondering: How much do environmental engineers make?
-According to the BLS in May 2018, the median salary for an environmental engineer was $87,620.
-Different factors can change your base pay including; location, employer, years of experience, and degrees.
-For instance, the median pay for an environmental engineer working for the Federal government is $105,410 per year.
-Whereas, the median pay for State government engineers is closer to $80,370 annually.
+Those looking to pursue a career in their field may be wondering: How much do environmental engineers make?
+According to the BLS in May 2021, the median salary for an environmental engineer was $96,820.

-The employment of environmental engineers is reported to increase five percent in the next 10 years (between 2018-2028).
-Overall, the environmental engineering career outlook is growing at an average rate.
-Opportunities are likely to increase, as more and more companies are “going green”, which is, in turn, creating a stronger market for this career.
+The employment of environmental engineers is reported to increase by four percent in the next ten years.
+The sustainability engineering career outlook is growing at a lower average rate.
+Opportunities are likely to still increase as more and more companies are “going green,” which is, in turn, creating a stronger market for this career.

-Typically, the minimum education level that employers look for in a candidate is a relevant college degree – usually at least a bachelor’s.
+One may ask, “Is environmental engineering hard to get into?”
+Typically, the minimum education level employers look for in a candidate is a relevant college degree – usually at least a bachelor’s.
 You may want to earn your master’s in environmental engineering to advance into a senior-level position.
 Others may consider an environmental engineering graduate program like a Ph.D. or doctorate.